tjukanovt/30DayMapChallenge/README.md

 	- Interesting datasets from around the world.
 - [A collective list of free APIs for use in software and web development.](https://github.com/public-apis/public-apis)

-## Tools
+## Tools 🔨🔧

 Because the challenge is aimed to be open for everyone, the tools listed here will be *open source tools*.
 That doesn't mean that **the challenge can be done with any kind of software** (or even without any software).
+Programming skills are not in any way a requirement to do the maps.

  - [QGIS](https://www.qgis.org/en/site/)
 	 - A Free and Open Source Geographic Information System.
 A desktop software that allows you to read/write multiple data formats and output (mainly static) maps.